cchauve/Callysto-Salish-Baskets/README.md

 <a href="http://www.sfu.ca/sfunews/stories/2018/12/math-students-help-preserve-and-promote-traditional-basketry.html" target="_blank">SFU News: "New app uses Indigenous basketry patterns to teach math concepts"</a>  By Diane Luckow

-<a href="https://theconversation.com/mathematics-talent-abounds-in-indigenous-communities-98250" target="_blank">The Conversation "Mathematics talent abounds in Indigenous communities", an overview of the Math Catcher Program </a>  By Dr. Veselin Jungic
+<a href="https://theconversation.com/mathematics-talent-abounds-in-indigenous-communities-98250" target="_blank">The Conversation "Mathematics talent abounds in Indigenous communities"</a>, an overview of the Math Catcher Program   By Dr. Veselin Jungic

 <a href="https://www.youtube.com/watch?v=KgJJAVCxTm8" target="_blank">Project Demo </a>